austencloud/tka-desktop/docs/IMPLEMENTATION_PRIORITY.md

-# Kinetic Constructor v2 - Implementation Priority Guide
+# Kinetic Constructor modern - Implementation Priority Guide

 ## 🎯 CRITICAL: Start with These Files in Order

 ### 1. HIGHEST PRIORITY: Dependency Injection Container

 **File:** `src/core/dependency_injection/simple_container.py`
 **Why:** This is the FOUNDATION that eliminates AppContext and all global state access.